jenitta2/Java-Practice/README.md

 # Java-Practice

+:grinning:	I love to code in Java in recent days.
+So, I decided to get a hands on training in Java.
 This repository contains all the codes I used to learn Java language.